LuxProvide/QuantumFPGA/docs/intro.md

 ## Field Programmable Gate Array (FPGA)

 ![](./images/matrix_fpga.png){ align=right width=300 }
 An FPGA (Field-Programmable Gate Array) is an integrated circuit designed to be configured by the user after manufacturing.
 It consists of an array of programmable logic blocks and a hierarchy of reconfigurable interconnects, allowing users to create custom digital circuits.
-FPGAs are known for their flexibility, enabling rapid prototyping and implementation of complex functions in hardware, making them suitable for applications in telecommunications, automotive, aerospace, and various other fields where custom and high-performance computing is needed.
+FPGAs are known for their flexibility, enabling rapid prototyping and implementation of complex functions in hardware, making them suitable for applications in telecommunications, automotive, aerospace, and various other fields where custom and High-Performance Computing is needed.

 ## Applications